 First, the online summer course has two important adjustments, for the instructor and for the students: the course is online, and the course is compressed into just a few weeks.
 You should expect the same amount of work on your part in these few weeks as you would give to a full semester-length course.
-The usual expectations are 135 hours – 45 classroom hours and 90 individual study hours.
-Do the math: that’s a considerable dedication of time each day/week.
-(Even if we don’t always meet it, that is the goal.)
+A seven-week course, then, would require about twice as much work each week as a usual fall or spring semester course.

-Finally, combining the ideas above, no late work can be accepted in subsequent weeks.
-Week 2 work has to be submitted during Week 2, etc. A particular post might be minutes or hours late, with some adjustment to your grade, but may not leak into the following weeks.
+Finally, the expectation is that work is due in the given week: Week 2 work is submitted during Week 2, etc. A particular post might be minutes or hours late, with some adjustment to your grade, but you do not want to leak into the following weeks.

-Similarly, your course paper is due on the due date.
+Similarly, your course paper is due on the due date near the end of the semestetr.
 I will post details of the paper assignment and we will discuss them when we meet.
-You should expect that late papers will not be accepted at all.
+I have a tight deadline to get final grades to the Registrar.
+You should prepare as if late papers will not be accepted at all.

 Each week I will post two or more discussion questions from which you may choose to “discuss.”
-Each week you will be responsible for posting at least one 300- to 400-word answer of your own to one of the questions I pose, and each week you will be responsible for at least two 100-word replies to someone else’s posting (or someone else’s reply).
-These 300-400 word discussions should not merely be summaries of the readings, and nor should they be merely how you “feeeeel” about something.
-Your 100-word replies should advance the discussion, not merely re-iterate, approve, or reject your classmates’ ideas.
-(These word-lengths may vary by week – see directions on any particular week’s page.)
+Each week you will be responsible for posting at least one 200-to 400-word answer of your own (follow each week’s instructions) to one or more of the questions I pose, and each week you will be responsible for at least two 100-word replies to someone else’s posting (or someone else’s reply).
+Two key ideas:

 “The Keynes and Hayek readings are typical in one sense: Keynes advocates a greater role for government intervention, and Hayek argues that government intervention always risks another step on the road toward serfdom.
 But a careful reading reveals that, despite their differing philosophies and backgrounds, Keynes and Hayek share not only certain perspectives and biases, but also certain goals….”